 Understanding Full-Spectrum CBD Oil

 Full-spectrum CBD may lead to a feeling of being “high” when consumed in large doses.
-These full-spectrum products consist of more parts of the cannabis plant than regular CBD oil, with some containing up to 0.3% THC.
+That’s because full-spectrum products include more parts of the cannabis plant than regular CBD oil.
+These products generally contain up to 0.3% THC.

-Full-spectrum or broad-spectrum products differ from regular CBD oil because of their psychoactive properties.
+Broad-spectrum products differ from regular CBD oil because of their psychoactive properties.
 When using a full-spectrum oil for dogs and cats, provide small doses until they can tolerate it.
-By that, I mean, until they don’t show any signs of drowsiness, and only then increase it to the desired levels.
-Sasha was a large dog, weighing more than 50 kg (around 110 lbs), and she started off on half a rice grain of full-spectrum oil!
+Sasha was a large dog, weighing more than 50 kg (around 110 lbs), and she started off on a rice grain of full-spectrum oil!
 It’s always best to start with small amounts and gradually increase them to the full daily dose for their body weight.

 How Does CBD Oil for Pets Work?

-While CBD oil is not a cure for cancer, it offers a safer way of providing relief from symptoms or the side effects of medication.
+While CBD oil is not a cure for cancer, it can offer relief and may even slow the rate at which cancer progresses.
 Remember to speak to your vet if your dog or cat is on chemotherapy or prescription medication before giving them alternative products.
-This is just to be on the safe side, so you avoid any negative interactions and always prioritize their well-being and comfort.
+This is just to be on the safe side, so you avoid any negative interactions and always prioritize their well-being.

 Animals suffering from sleeplessness or restlessness experience relaxation with full-spectrum products.

 Cancer and chemotherapy cause nausea and digestive upset.
 Pets have good days where they’ll consume all of their food and off days where they’ll barely touch anything.
 Because nutrition is such an important part of keeping them strong and energetic, you want them to eat without forcing them to do so.
-Full-spectrum CBD and THC oil can enhance appetite because they relieve nausea and support healthy digestion, making your fur companion feel better and more likely to eat.
-On THC, they’ll probably have the munchies!
+Full-spectrum solutions can enhance appetite because they relieve nausea and support healthy digestion.
+It will make your fur companion feel better and they’ll probably have the munchies!

 Research concerning the influence of CBD on the immune system suggests that it’s immunosuppressive, but you’ve got to understand how CBD works in the body before ruling it out as a therapeutic aid.

-Cannabis studies involving rheumatoid arthritis have shown immunosuppressive effects in that they reduce inflammation responsible for pain.
-In people and animals with compromised immune systems, cannabis encourages white blood cell development and can protect the body from disease-causing damage.
+For example, Rheumatoid arthritis and CBD studies have shown immunosuppressive effects in that they reduce inflammation responsible for pain.
+Cannabis encourages white blood cell development and can protect the body from disease-causing damage.

 So what do we take away from this?